What is Aspirin Overdose?

 - Some brand names that include Aspirin are Alka Seltzer, Excedrin, Bayer, Anacin, Bufferin, Ecotrin, Fiorinal, and Percodan among others

 - The excessive buildup of acetylsalicylic acid in the body is called an Aspirin Overdose.
 The condition may be acute or chronic.
-Both acute and chronic cases may be caused by the accidental or intentional intake of the drug in dosage higher than prescribed values
+Both acute and chronic cases may be caused by the accidental or intentional intake of the drug in dosage higher than prescribed values.
+The condition is a medical emergency

 - The condition is diagnosed based upon the clinical history, combination of signs and symptoms, and additional tests (that may include, in some cases, radiological studies and laboratory tests)